dragosstan2602/CCIE_Studies/L3-and-Routing.md

   * Same area type (regular, stub etc)
   * Must not have duplicate RIDs
   * OSPF timers must match
-  * **MTU must be equal forthe DBD packets to be exchanged correctly.
+  * **MTU must be equal for the DBD packets to be exchanged correctly.
 It would affect ExStart and Exchange but routers can become neighbours up to and including 2-Way**

 ### DBD Exchange: Master/Slave Relationship